jhdoug/monitor-hands-on-lab/MkDocs/apm_8.7/docs/hpu_model_walk_through.md

 In HPU, the calculation happens in the jobs in Watson Studio.
 Each asset type has a configure file, notebook, and job deployed on Watson Studio project.
 When user clicks `Recalculate scores` on UI, it triggers the job to run, do the calculation, and save results to DB.<br>

 ### ST model configuration
-For ST(Substation Transformer), configuration file is IBM-Transformers-Tap-Changers-DGA-4.0.0.cfg
+For ST(Substation Transformer), configuration file is IBM-Transformers-Tap-Changers-DGA-4.0.0.cfg.<br>
 ![drawing](/img/apm_8.7/hpu_model_ws_cfg.png){ width=100% height=100% }<br>

 In the configuration file, under `Common` section `defaultsetup.components` has all the scores group, contributors listed, and functions and paramteres for each item.
 In `defaultsetup.dependencies` describes the dependency.
 E.g Health depends on `Transformer health index` and `Tap changer health index`, `Transformer health index` group calculated base on several contributors, function details can be found in `[ext_function_name]` in the file.
-E.g For `Health` ext_function_name is configured as `[Health Weighted]`, the implementation is `common_calculate_weighted`.
+E.g For `Health` ext_function_name is configured as `[Health Weighted]`, the implementation is `common_calculate_weighted` which is pre-defined in healthlib.<br>

+Can we show cfg content in lab?
 ```
 [Common]
 name = IBM Transformers Tap Changers DGA 4.0.0